gigl.distributed.graph_store.dist_server#

 Raises:

-RuntimeError – If a prior concurrent initialization for the same backend_key failed.
+RuntimeError – If a prior concurrent initialization for the same backend_key failed, or if the backend is currently being torn down by destroy_sampling_input.

 Return type: